Trade directory · Stamford metro · Connecticut

 Licensing Requirements

-Connecticut requires E-1 Journeyman Electrician license (4 years experience + exam) or E-2 Electrical Contractor license (2 years as journeyman + business exam).
-Must complete 15 hours continuing education every 3 years for renewal.
-Apprentices need E-4 registration.
+Connecticut requires E-1 Journeyman Electrician license (4 years experience plus exam) or E-2 Electrical Contractor license (E-1 plus additional exam and insurance).
+Must complete 15 hours continuing education every 3 years.
+Renewal required every 3 years with fees.

 §2